-- Images are printed in order according to the file number. - A maximum of 998 images can be selected. - When the camera is connected to a printer, the →w button will light blue.
-At this time, printing will begin after performing the following. - 1.
-Press the $\square \bowtie$ button. - 2.
-Confirm that [Print] is selected, then press the FUNC./ SET button.
+- Images are printed in order according to the file number. - A maximum of 998 images can be selected. - - 1.
+Press the ⊡ w button. - Confirm that [Print] is selected, then press the FUNC./ SET button.

 Setting the DPOF Transfer Settings

 You can use the camera to specify settings for images before downloading to a computer.
 Refer to the Software Starter Guide for instructions on how to transfer images to your computer.
 The settings used on the camera comply with the DPOF standards.